-In May 2014 the telecom Minister announced two projects totalling EGP 75 billion of investment to increase the availability of high speed broadband 2017-2020 although we have not been able to obtain details.
+In May 2014, the telecom Minister announced two projects totalling EGP 75 billion of investment to increase the availability of high speed broadband 2017-2020 although we have not been able to obtain details.
+In 2016 Telecom Egypt reported prior year growth in broadband revenues of almost 40% and 45% in 2017.